CSI Single-Family Affordable Solar Homes (SASH) Program - Closed

-NOTE: The SASH program is currently closed to new applications.
+NOTE: The SASH program is closed.
 For more info contact the Program Administrator, GRID Alternatives, with any questions.

-The California Solar Initiative’s Single-family Affordable Solar Homes (SASH) Program has issued the January 2022 edition of the SASH Semi-Annual Progress Report, which provides detailed information on the program's progress in each of the three service territories in California.
-The program is managed by GRID Alternatives, an Oakland-based non-profit organization.
+The California Solar Initiative’s Single-family Affordable Solar Homes (SASH) Program has issued the final SASH Semi-Annual Progress Report covering the last two quarters of 2022, which provides detailed information on the program's progress in each of the three service territories in California.

 Recent highlights and milestones of the program include:

-- Over 9,600 PV systems have been installed and interconnected.
+- Nearly 10,000 PV systems have been installed and interconnected.

 - In total these projects have encumbered approximately $137.9 million in incentives and represent over 30 MW of solar capacity.